 I am thrilled to announce that our keynote speaker will be Paul Goldstein of Stanford Law School.
 Prof. Goldstein scarcely needs any introduction among copyright geeks.
-He is the author of several books including two important copyright law treatises (Goldstein On Copyright and International Copyright: Principles, Law and Practice); five legal novels, one of which (Havana Requiem) won the Harper Lee Prize for legal fiction; and Copyright’s Highway: From Gutenberg to the Celestial Jukebox, a landmark 1999 general-audience book that presaged the era of interactive streaming years before the first service launched.
-Prof. Goldstein is working on a 20th-anniversary update of Copyright’s Highway, which he will be previewing at our conference.
+He is the author of several books including two important copyright law treatises (Goldstein On Copyright and International Copyright: Principles, Law and Practice); five legal novels, one of which (Havana Requiem) won the Harper Lee Prize for legal fiction; and Copyright’s Highway: From Gutenberg to the Celestial Jukebox, a landmark 1994 general-audience book (revised in 2003) that presaged the era of interactive streaming years before the first service launched.
+Prof. Goldstein is working on a 25th-anniversary update of Copyright’s Highway, which he will be previewing at our conference.

 We typically feature a research presentation in the morning plenary session after the keynote; we’re still on the lookout for promising, impactful copyright and technology research — academic or otherwise — for this slot.
 If you’re doing anything interesting and would like to present to our discerning, copyright-geeky, tech-savvy audience, please get in touch.
 Previous research presentation topics included black box music royalties, effects of anti-piracy techniques on e-book sales, and DMCA notice-and-takedown practices.

 Finally, here is a tentative list of topics for our two tracks of afternoon topics.